diego-chacon16/gett-insights/README.md

 ## Objective

 The primary objective is to understand the distribution of failed orders and identify key factors contributing to unsuccessful outcomes.
-The analysis is structured to answer specific questions related to order cancellations, rejection reasons, and customer wait times before driver assignment.

-#### (I.e. The customer didn't end up getting a car)
+The analysis is structured to answer specific questions related to order cancellations, rejection reasons, and customer wait times before driver assignment. __(I.e. The customer didn't end up getting a car)__

 #### This notebook will explore:

-1. Distribution of orders according to reasons for failure: cancellations before and after driver assignment, and reasons for order rejection.
-Analyse the resulting plot.
-Which category has the highest number of orders?
+1. Distribution of Order Failure
+   + Categorize reasons for failure, differentiating between cancellations before and after driver assignment.
+   + Analyze resulting plots to identify the category with the highest number of orders.
-2. Distribution of failed orders by hours.
-Is there a trend that certain hours have an abnormally high proportion of one category or another?
-What hours are the biggest fails?
-How can this be explained?
+2. Temporal Analysis
+   + Examine the distribution of failed orders by hours to identify trends.
+   + Highlight hours with abnormally high proportions of specific failure categories.
-3. What is the average time to cancel on average?
-Plot the average time to cancellation with and without driver, by the hour.
-If there are any outliers in the data, it would be better to remove them.
-Can we draw any conclusions from this plot?
+3. Average time to cancel
+   + Calculate and plot the average time to cancel, both with and without driver assignment, by the hour.
+   + Identify outliers and draw conclusions from the plot.
+4. Cancellation Timing

- + When are most of these cancellations happening from an hour perspective?
+   + Determine when most cancellations occur from an hourly perspective.
- + What are the drivers behind so many customers cancelling their orders before a driver is assigned?
+   + Investigate factors behind customers canceling orders before a driver is assigned.
+5. Customer Wait Time
- + Could the Customer wait time for a driver being assigned to their order be a leading cause?
+   + Explore if the wait time for a driver assignment influences order cancellations.
- + How long are Customers approximately waiting to cancel their order prior to a driver being assigned?
+   + Analyze the duration customers are waiting before canceling their orders.
+6. ETA Analysis

-4. Distribution of average ETA by hours.
-How can this plot be explained?
+   + Examine the distribution of average Estimated Time of Arrival (ETA) by hours.

 ## Data Description

-We have two data sets: data_orders and data_offers, both being stored in a CSV format.
-The data_orders data set contains the following columns:
+### Table 1: data_orders

+Data specific to the order

 + order_datetime - time of the order
 + origin_longitude - longitude of the order